engineering-collaboration/book/docs/book/anatomy-of-a-software-company/an-enabling-organization.md

     *"Someone who claims to be an [Software] architect needs both technical and social skills.
 They also need a remit that is broader than pure technology - they need to have a say in business strategies, organizational structures, and personnel issues."*
     - Allan Kelly

 The above quotes refer to Conway's Law.
-In laymen's terms, it observes the universal law that our software architecture ultimately copies our organization's team layout.
+In layman's terms, it observes the universal law that our software architecture ultimately copies our organization's team layout.
 Typically, this is interpreted as a warning in organizations with strict disciplinary silos.

 Within this book (and several others written by smarter people), we redefine Conway's Law not as a hurdle but as a tool.
 The *Inverse Conway Maneuver* states that we design our organization around our desired software architecture and continuous delivery flow, not the other way around.
 Moving people and teams in a way to design communication channels more efficiently will ultimately and organically lead to less friction in software delivery.